Tornadoes of 2022: February

-There were 11 tornadoes confirmed in the United States in the month of February.

-February 3
+February 3 (Alabama)

 On February 3, the SPC issued a slight risk for southern Mississippi and much of Alabama, including a 5% risk of tornadoes.
-Three strong EF2 tornadoes were spawned by an isolated supercell that moved through occurred in west-central Alabama later that evening.
+Three strong EF2 tornadoes were spawned by an isolated supercell that moved through in west-central Alabama later that evening.
 The first of these tornadoes inflicted major damage to a house near Duncanville.
 The second one reached high-end EF2 strength and destroyed multiple mobile homes, downed many trees, and tossed two pickup trucks near Sawyerville, resulting in one fatality and eight injuries.
 The final EF2 tornado snapped or uprooted countless large trees in the Talladega National Forest.
 Two EF0 tornadoes were also confirmed, one of which downed trees and damaged carports near Deatsville, while the other caused tree, roof, and outbuilding damage near Martin Dam.
 A total of five tornadoes were confirmed, along with one fatality and eight injuries.